yoel2810/Path-Finding-Algorithm-Visualizer/README.md

 * DFBnB (Coming soon)

 ## Installasion
-Since the program has only 1 executable the Installasion is very easy.
+Since the program has only 1 executable the Installasion is very easy.<br />
 All you need to do is to go to the releases and download the latest version.